Ceremony FAQs

 Most of the ceremonies I conduct have no rehearsal, but if this is something that would reassure you then we can look into it as an optional service.
 Please note that it will Most likely incur extra costs.

-Can you help us with wedding planning services?
+Do you offer wedding planning services?

 I am unable to support couples with wedding planning services, like finding or coordinating suppliers.
 However, for ceremonies local to my area in the North-West Highlands, or other areas where I am familiar with options, I am always happy to share info regarding local suppliers, many of them recommended by previous couples, and you can then make your own choices and arrangements.